At the closure of a nearly 10-year project, three local environmental engineers make lasting impact on Ames community

 “Get any and all opportunities to present and talk in front of groups,” she said.

 The City of Ames will host an open house to share the new Ames Water Treatment Plant with the public on August 26, 2017.
 Tours and activities will take place from 9 a.m. to 1 p.m., with a ribbon cutting taking place at 9 a.m.
 Multiple ISU alumni and student interns from various majors have been involved during the planning and construction of the treatment plant.
-You can find out more by visiting the city’s website.
+You can find out more by visiting the city’s website or by viewing the short documentary Ames Water Treatment Plant: for decades to come.

 Interested in the work of ISU civil, construction and environmental engineering alumni?
 Follow our department on Facebook (www.facebook.com/isuccee), Twitter (www.twitter.com/isuccee) and LinkedIn (Iowa State University Civil, Construction and Environmental Engineering and ISUConE).